hajdarrazawi/IBM-Watson-Chatbot-Challenge/README.md

 - Learn how to do [AI Design Thinking](https://www.ibm.com/design/thinking/page/badges/ai)

 ### Social Media:
-Share the challenge in your social media accounts with the hashtag: #IBMWATSONCHABOTCH
+Share the challenge in your social media accounts with the hashtag: #IBMWATSONCHABOTDACH

 ### Further resources:
 - More than 100 open source projects, a library of knowledge resources, developer advocates ready to help, and a global community of developers --> [IBM Developer](https://developer.ibm.com/)